MattDierick/Nginx-App-Protect-Policy/README.md

+# Nginx App Protect - WAF policy template

-This repositary contains the framework of
+This repositary, done by Jeppe Koefoed (F5 SE mangager), contains the framework of

 1. Storing all configuration elements in git (this folder)
 2. When changing files a pipeline will run doing the following
 a.
 Use a gitlab-runner to pull the folder, copy the license from CICD variables, build image, push to registry